 During law school, Lance twice interned for the Honorable Kathleen M. O’Malley, U.S. Court of Appeals for the Federal Circuit.
 Prior to law school, Lance worked as an engineering consultant for Booz Allen Hamilton where he developed requirements and statistical analytics for a predictive expenditure management software system.
 He also worked for three summers during college as an engineering intern at Northrop Grumman.

 Lance earned a degree in Systems Engineering with High Distinction from the University of Virginia, where he was a member of the prestigious Rodman Scholars Honors Program.
 Lance studied abroad for two summers at the University of Vienna, specializing in German Language and European Legal and Economic Studies.

-- Defended Samsung Electronics in district court litigation regarding image sensors and imaging software.
+- Visual Content IP v.
+Samsung Electronics (E.D.
+Tex.): defended Samsung Electronics in district court litigation regarding image sensors and imaging software.

 - Co-author, “Internet of Things: Manufacturers’ Patent, Business Considerations,” Bloomberg Law’s Patent, Trademark & Copyright Journal (May 18, 2018)

 - Co-author, “Internet of Things: Next Patent War Zone,” Bloomberg BNA’s Patent Trademark & Copyright Journal (January 11, 2018)